fsaresh/fsaresh.github.io/content/posts/tech-and-tools/email-privacy-masking/index.md

 Note that I had email before this in the form of AOL and Hotmail, and Gmail really shook things up back then.
 Gmail used to be snappy, lightning-fast, and offered features I had never seen from other providers!
 It was innovation at its finest.
 Since then, I've personally found a lot of Google products have strayed from that.

 ## Why Switch Now?
 So if Gmail was so great, what changed?
 If a product is owned by a company and is free, there's usually a reason why.
-As indicated here, Google indexes and scans your emails, photos, attachments, etc. and sells that data.
+Google used to operate under the model of trying to build an ecosystem that would have you coming back to them for search, where they'd present ads.
+These days though, Google indexes and scans your emails, photos, attachments, etc. and sells that data to advertisers to further their hold on the market.

 I personally don't like that concept, as I wouldn't want a random marketer reading through my physical mail and letting their buddies know that my electric bill was higher than usual this month.

 ## What Can I Do About It?
 So what's next?
 I switched to Proton Mail (see my [DeGoogle'ing my Life post]({{< ref "posts/tech-and-tools/degoogling/index" >}}) for more details) a few years ago for everything "important" and haven't looked back.
 A lot of this comes down to convenience/flexibility vs. privacy (yet again) and is well described by [this post](https://kinsta.com/blog/protonmail-vs-gmail/).

 Personally, I like supporting services like Proton Mail, and I find the offering very worth it.
-Proton also offers a Calendar, Drive, and VPN included with the cost of its paid tiers.
-Google offers those services as well, but I find the Proton versions all to be snappier than Gmail is now.
+Proton also offers a Calendar, Drive, and VPN included with the cost of its paid tiers.They have free offerings that are quite generous as well!
+Google offers those same services, but I find the Proton versions all to be snappier than Gmail is now.
 It's like being transported back in time to the age of Google innovation, but with Proton instead, and with a focus on privacy and user rather than profit.
+This is at least partially because of the data harvesting Google does, along with the auctioning of ad space taking unnecessary time on loading pages, rather than just...loading the content I came to that page for.